Azure/azure-sdk-for-cpp/sdk/attestation/azure-security-attestation/README.md

 - AAD mode.
 - Shared mode.

-## Isolated Mode Attestation Instances.
+### Isolated Mode Attestation Instances

 In "Isolated" mode, the customer indicates that they want to ensure that Microsoft administrators cannot influence the inputs or outputs of an attestation service instance.
 When the attestation service instance is running in Isolated mode, the customer is expected to provide additional proof that they are authorized to make changes to the attestation service instance.

-## AAD Mode Attestation Instances.
+### AAD Mode Attestation Instances

 In "AAD" mode, access to the service is controlled solely by Azure Role Based Access Control.
 When the

-## Shared Mode Attestation Instances.
+### Shared Mode Attestation Instances

 Each region in which the Microsoft Azure Attestation service is available supports a "shared" instance, which can be used to attest SGX enclaves which only need verification against the azure baseline (there are no policies applied to the shared instance).

 The following APIs are available in the shared instance:

 - AttestSgxEnclave
 - AttestOpenEnclave
 - GetAttestationPolicy
 - GetPolicyManagementCertificates (always returns an empty set)

 The following APIs are not available in the shared instance:

 - AttestTPMEnclave
 - SetAttestationPolicy
 - ResetAttestationPolicy